There are some simple rules you can follow that will help you avoid computer viruses. Most of these fall under the category of common sense.

 Run your antivirus software at least once a week.
 You should also make sure your antivirus software and OS remain current by downloading updates and patches on a regular basis.
 Most antivirus software updates at least once a week as security firms add more virus information to their databases.

 Avoiding viruses might sound like a lot of work but keep in mind it's easier than fixing a computer that's been hit with a virus.
-Learn more about computer viruses and safe computing on the next page.
+Learn more about computer viruses and safe computing below.